Installing the Core Components

 kubectl create ns aizen

-2. Using the Docker Hub credentials that you obtained for the Aizen microservice images (see ), create a Kubernetes Secret for accessing the Aizen images in the core namespace:
+2. Using the Docker Hub credentials that you obtained for the Aizen microservice images (see Getting Credentials for the Aizen Microservice Images), create a Kubernetes Secret for accessing the Aizen images in the core namespace:

 kubectl create secret docker-registry aizenrepo-creds